The Virtual Currency Regulation Review: Sweden

 Criminal and civil fraud and enforcement

-The Swedish legislature has taken action this year to implement the Directive on combating fraud and the counterfeiting of non-cash means of payment, with the proposed effective date of implementation being 31 May 2021.20 The Directive and the proposed corresponding Swedish legislation include, within the scope of criminalised actions, fraudulent use of non-cash payment instruments.
-The latter are defined to include, inter alia, instruments enabling transfers of virtual currency.
-For these purposes, virtual currency is defined as a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess the legal status of a currency or money, but is accepted by natural or legal persons as a means of exchange, and which can be transferred, stored and traded electronically.
+With effect from 31 May 2021, Sweden has implemented the Directive on combating fraud and the counterfeiting of non-cash means of payment.21 The Directive and the corresponding Swedish legislation have criminalised fraudulent use of non-cash means of payment.
+Non-cash means of payment are defined to include, inter alia, instruments enabling transfers of virtual currency.
+For these purposes, a virtual currency is defined as a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess the legal status of a currency or money but is accepted by natural or legal persons as a means of exchange, and that can be transferred, stored and traded electronically.

 ii Swedish e-krona initiative

-1 Niclas Rockborn is a partner at Gernandt & Danielsson Advokatbyrå.
+1 Niclas Rockborn is a partner and Rikard Sundstedt is a senior associate at Gernandt & Danielsson Advokatbyrå.

 2 See, inter alia¸ Government Bill 2004/05:18, p.
 57. cf. the position under English law following the judgment in OBG v.
 Allan, United Kingdom House of Lords Decision.